 Physical Attributes Of Japanese Mermaids

-Before the influence of Western image of the mermaids, the Japanese mermaids were portrayed as ugly and bestial monsters.
+Before the influence of the Western image of the mermaids, the Japanese mermaids were portrayed as ugly and cruel monsters.
 The only common feature in both the portrayals is the hair.
 Mermaids are often described as having long and shiny hair.

-Japanese mermaids more commonly known as Ningyo are often depicted like a cross between fish and a monkey.
+Japanese mermaids more commonly known as Ningyo are often depicted as a cross between fish and a monkey.
 The arms are scaly and end up in a twisted claw.

 The heads of these mermaids often ranged from misshapen, horned, or possessing prominent fangs or rows of pointed teeth like those of a shark.
 There have been tales of just a head attached to the body of a fish.

 Humanoid Japanese mermaids were depicted in more demonic and sinister fashion.
 Some of them had white skin and high, musical voice which sounded more like a flute or Skylark.